Jon8897/Website-auto-testing/ReadMe.md

+# UPDATE - Language change to python

-# Auto Website Testing Script
+## Auto Website Testing Script

 First, let's start with defining the requirements and goals of the automated website tester.
 What kind of website are you testing?
 What are the specific scenarios you want to test?
 What kind of data or feedback do you want to get from the test results?